 World War II

-- All veterans with state issued DV plates may stop at a staffed traffic control kiosk to obtain a temporary DV permit to park in an ADA designated space on the university campus.
+- All veterans with state issued DV plates with the international symbol of access may stop at the staffed traffic control kiosk to obtain a temporary DV permit to park in an ADA designated space on the university campus.

 Visitor Parking: The University of Texas at Austin welcomes visitors to UT campus.
 Visitors will be directed to one of the university parking garages.
 Responsibility for payment of fees will be with the visitor.
 Only “Official Visitors” may receive permits for parking on campus (Section VIII: Parking Permit).